thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 8.2 Parameterizable fragment signatures
 ---------------------------------------

-In order to create a more _function-like_ mechanism for the use of template fragments, fragments defined with `th:fragment` can specify a set of parameters:
+In order to create a more _function-like_ mechanism for template fragments, fragments defined with `th:fragment` can specify a set of parameters:

 ```html